berensp/berensp.github.io/_posts/2024-06-29-farcaster.md

 > love Farcaster, but one question I have is how to scale such a high-signal, strong community without losing some of the magic we have today on this app? conversations here are very reminiscent of early-days clubhouse, but how do we maintain this as it exits beta / becomes open?

 This is a hard balance to strike.
-The [Twitter clone Pebble](https://en.wikipedia.org/wiki/Pebble_(social_network)) was attempting to be a "nice Twitter" and ultimately people passed on *nice* in favor of *interesting* and they had to shut down—Threads may see the same fate.
-And so while civility is lovely, you still need a contingency that will stir the pot and be a little provocative lest people take off.
+The [Twitter clone Pebble](https://en.wikipedia.org/wiki/Pebble_(social_network)), which launched in November 2022 and met its death the following November, was attempting to be a "nice Twitter" and ultimately people passed on *nice* in favor of *interesting*—I wonder if Threads will see the same fate.
+And so while civility is lovely, you still need a contingency that will stir the pot and be a little provocative lest people find themselves terribly bored.

-Farcaster was certainly a Twitter clone out the gate as far as UX/UI, but then "Channels" were introduced, which allowed for niche communities a la Reddit.
+I admit I was a little skeptical about the long-term prospects of a social network starting up in 2021 overcoming the "cold start problem," but the crypto community is vibrant, smart, competitive.
+I also now subscribe to Kevin Kelly "1000 true fans" concept[^2].
+Case in point: Farcaster was certainly a Twitter clone out the gate as far as UX/UI, but then "Channels" were introduced, which allowed for niche communities a la Reddit.
 Channels gained transaction almost immediately with some 30% of casts going through them within the first month.

-I admit I was a little skeptical about the long-term prospects of a social network starting up in 2021 overcoming the "cold start problem," but the crypto community is vibrant, smart, competitive.
-I also now subscribe to Kevin Kelly"1000 true fans" concept[^2].
+The Farcaster founders (Merkle Manufactory) think of this as allowing communities to be created and nurtured with a certain portion of them having the chance at lasting, long-term value.

 [^2]: Kevin Kelly's [2008 blogpost](https://kk.org/thetechnium/1000-true-fans/) and concept that you don't need to convert the total available market to your product; rather you need a narrow segment that will stick with you through thick and thin, buy everything you drop on the market, and evangelize your product to their friends.

+## Will non-nerds care about web3?

 I can't remember if dwr.eth came up with this, but in some ways scaling web3 needs to follow the mullet paradigm: business in the front; party in the back...but here web2 in the front; web3 in the back (or underneath?).
 I.e., most people don't care about blockchain or Ethereum or L1 or L2 networks—and, in fact, most users won't tolerate the current UX with wallet signatures: way too complex.
-Users want whatever's differentiated about this new-fangled network: e.g., that I can take my connections/followers with me; that my children won't be targeted with the wrong kinds of ads; that I could build something on top of it without the risk of it being shut down or cut off; etc.
+Users want whatever's differentiated about this new-fangled network: e.g.:
+- that I can take my connections/followers with me
+- that my children won't be targeted with the wrong kinds of ads
+- that I could build something on top of it without the risk of it being shut down or cut off

-The use cases are bubbling up.
-The "composability" aspect of blockchain is huge.
-The lightbulb went off for me with a fun little project called dadcaster.org which is built on charmverse.
-Instead of having you "sign up" with your email address and somehow meet certain criteria; you just need to have a certain NFT minted which is essentially your keycard to enter the community.
-The moderators then know who you are, and know that you've satisfied whatever criteria were necessary to be admitted (not much in this case, but you get the point).
+And the unique use cases are starting bubbling up.
+1. The *composability* aspect of blockchain is huge.
+The lightbulb went off for me with a fun little project called [dadcaster](https://www.dadcaster.org/) which is built on [CharmVerse](https://app.charmverse.io).
+Instead of having you "sign up" with your email address and somehow meet certain criteria; you just prove ownership of a certain NFT, which is essentially your keycard.
+The community then knows who you are, and knows that you've satisfied whatever criteria were necessary to be admitted (not much in this case, but you get the point).

-Another simple project was "web3 sign a pdf" by Tayyab Hussain and Dylan Steck.
+2. Another simple project was "web3 sign a pdf" by Tayyab Hussain and Dylan Steck.
 Just connect your wallet, upload your file, and sign away; and you've just disintermediated DocuSign or Adobe Sign; it's your verifiable signature which may outlast any esignature service.

 I may still be a fringe user, but it's been fun to participate a little in this community and observe the evolution of the platform.

 — ᴘ. ᴍ. ʙ.